Grande Raccordo Anulare: Future expansion

 It has been suggested that a second ring might be constructed in the future, firstly as an attempt to alleviate congestion on the old one and secondly to offer access to a number of new industrial, commercial and residential zones built around it.

 Such a project would imply a new external ring-shaped orbital motorway of about 120 km, denominated NIA (Nuova infrastruttura anulare, "New ring infrastructure"), which would cost over €5 billion.

 In popular culture

 The road was the subject of the 2013 documentary film Sacro GRA which won the Golden Lion at the 70th Venice International Film Festival.

 Trivia

-Although the name GRA officially stands for Grande Raccordo Anulare ("Large Orbital Motorway"), the name was actually coined in order to make its acronym be the name of the head of the project, engineer Eugenio Gra.
+Although the name GRA officially stands for Grande Raccordo Anulare ("Great Ring Junction"), the name was actually coined in order to make its acronym be the name of the head of the project, engineer Eugenio Gra.